 Summary: Tetrachlorides are versatile chemical compounds with numerous applications in various environmental and industrial settings.
 While they offer benefits in processes like water treatment and chemical synthesis, they also pose environmental risks and health concerns.
 Proper handling and disposal practices are essential to mitigate these risks and minimize their impact on the environment.

-Related Articles to the term 'Drug'
+Related Articles to the term 'Tetrachloride'